otagobioinformaticsspringschool/intro-git/docs/3_create_repo.md

             fatal: Not a git repository (or any of the parent directories): .git
             ```

-## Correcting `git init` Mistakes
+!!! file-code "Correcting `git init` Mistakes"

     A nested repository is redundant and may cause confusion
     down the road.
 We would like to remove the nested repository.
 How can we undo
     the last `git init` in the `ecoli` subdirectory?

-??? file-code "Solution -- USE WITH CAUTION!"
+    ???
+"Solution -- USE WITH CAUTION!"

         **Background**

         Removing files from a Git repository needs to be done with caution.
 But we have not learned
         yet how to tell Git to track a particular file; we will learn this in the next episode.
 Files
         that are not tracked by Git can easily be removed like any other "ordinary" files with

         !!! terminal-2

             ```bash
             $ rm filename
             ```

         Similarly a directory can be removed using `rm -r dirname` or `rm -rf dirname`.
         If the files or folder being removed in this fashion are tracked by Git, then their removal
         becomes another change that we will need to track, as we will see in the next episode.

         **Solution**

         Git keeps all of its files in the `.git` directory.
         To recover from this little mistake, we can just remove the `.git`
         folder in the ecoli subdirectory by running the following command from inside the `vc_project` directory:

         !!! terminal-2

             ```bash
             $ rm -rf ecoli/.git
             ```

         But be careful!
 Running this command in the wrong directory will remove
         the entire Git history of a project you might want to keep.
         Therefore, always check your current directory using the command `pwd`.

 !!! clipboard-list "keypoints"